Ty-Thetravelguy/business-travel/README.md

 I had to troubleshoot because my text was also being faded out and I used chat GPT which I found I needed to add a z-index to my css.

 After adding the nav menu, the image moved down but the fade didn't.
 I used google dev tool and played with margins and padding but it didn't work.
 Asked chat GPT and learned that I needed to adjust the .hero-img::before top proprty to aline again.

+I had massive issues with creating media queries.
+I really struggled to the content to look good on smaller screens, in particual with the question-section and question-button.
+The position on smaller screans were good on one size, and not great as it increased, or viser versa.
+I used Chat GPT a lot to help me troubleshoot, which I don't think help huge amount, until I decided to change the html and wrap the question-section and question-button in a div.
+Only then, the position work better.